-There are several faith-based recovery programs available throughout the county.
+There are several faith-based recovery programs available throughout the county, as well as some that are hosted by the Volunteers of America, located in Mount Vernon.
 These 12-step programs address a variety of addictions.
 There is one Alcoholics Anonymous meeting hosted weekly at a local church.